Login ↗

 This could make RBF an even more attractive option for small businesses that are looking for growth capital.
 However, it is important to remember that this is still a debt, and should only be used if the business has a strong chance of success.

+Other non-dilutive funding options are now also made available for fast growing tech companies, like our non-dilutive Growth Loan.
 If you are interested in products related to funding for early-stage companies.
 Let us know and read more about our offering on our website.

-Common questions on revenue based finance
+Common questions on revenue based financing

 What is revenue based financing?